arikorn/companion-module-generic-animation/README.md

 - [ ] "Spontaneous generation" - occasionally add a new live cell near a randomly-chosen live cell. (to keep board alive; could be strictly UI)

-NOTE: Currently, the game appears to have a maximum speed of 8 updates/second (125 ms) regardless of board size
+NOTE: Currently, the game appears to have a maximum speed of 8 updates/second (125 ms) regardless of board size (An easy way to measure is with the "freighter" which travels at c/2.)

 # Developor's Quick Start